 Master of Divinity

-- A 2-4 page autobiographical essay emailed to the Director of Enrollment at firstname.lastname@example.org addressing the following questions:
+- A 2-4 page autobiographical essay addressing the following questions:

-Submission of a letter or statement from a denominational judicatory or a non-denominational church governing body attesting to your fitness as a candidate in training for ordained ministry.
+- A letter or statement from a denominational judicatory or a non-denominational church governing body attesting to your fitness as a candidate in training for ordained ministry.
+If your approval process is not completed at the time of application, please consult with the Director of Enrollment.

 Moravian Theological Seminary